Roger Crozier: Buffalo Sabres (1970–77) and Washington Capitals (1977)

 Still suffering from pancreatitis and now afflicted by ulcers and gallbladder problems, Crozier saw his playing time greatly reduced.
 In 1974–75, he posted 17 wins and two losses, helping the Sabres rank first in the Adams Division.
-During the playoffs, Crozier played five games, including two in the Stanley Cup Finals.
-After eliminating the Black Hawks and the Canadiens, the Sabres faced the Philadelphia Flyers in the Stanley Cup Finals.
+During the playoffs, Crozier played five games, including two in the Stanley Cup Final.
+After eliminating the Black Hawks and the Canadiens, the Sabres faced the Philadelphia Flyers in the Stanley Cup Final.
 Game three of the Finals in Buffalo was known as the "Fog Game"; a heat wave in May hit the arena and with no air conditioning inside, the temperature increased.
 Fog started to develop and soon visibility decreased.
 Gerry Desjardins was the starting goaltender but after allowing three goals in the first period, he was replaced by Crozier.
 Crozier allowed one goal during the rest of the game and helped the Sabres win 5–4 in overtime.
 With the Sabres trailing in the series 3–2, Crozier was selected to start game six and he shut out the Flyers in the first two periods.
-In the third period the Flyers score the only goals of the game, and they won the Stanley Cup.
+Eleven seconds into the third period, Bob Kelly gave the Flyers the lead with his goal off Crozier, and Bill Clement added another goal with less than three minutes to go to seal the victory for Philadelphia.
 For the third time, Crozier's team lost in the finals.

 In 1975–76, Crozier played in only 11 games due to his persisting ailments.
 The Sabres traded him to the Washington Capitals in exchange for cash on March 3, 1977.
 He played only three games with the Capitals before retiring after 14 seasons in the NHL.

 Post-career

 After retiring, Crozier served in the Capitals' front office.
 He served as interim general manager during the 1981–82 season and served as head coach for one game during the season.
-Under his watch, the Capitals picked future Hockey Hall of Fame defenceman Scott Stevens in the 1982 NHL Entry Draft.
+Under his watch, the Capitals picked future Hockey Hall of Fame defenceman Scott Stevens in the 1982 NHL entry draft.
 He left the Capitals in 1983 and moved to Wilmington, Delaware to work at MBNA Bank.
 He rose to the level of executive vice president and facilities manager of Worldwide Facilities and Construction.